jhannah-netlify/notes.jays.net/content/blog/ebooks.md

 Apparently, from 2011-2025 I purchased 291 books+ from the Kindle store.

-I love/d the convenience of my (brother's abandoned) Kindle "paper white."
+I love/d the convenience of my Kindles.
 Traveling all over the world, or not, it was miraculous that I could buy books from anywhere and read them immediately, in such a tiny portable device.